How to Cancel a Credit Card

 Reasons to cancel a credit card

-• Found a card that better suits your lifestyle: Different benefits might better fit your spending habits.
+• Finding a card that better suits your lifestyle: Different benefits might better fit your spending habits.
 For example, it might make more sense for you to have an airline credit card if you fly often.

-Canceling your credit card
+How to cancel your credit card

-Before you cancel your card, make sure to check your transaction history for recurring transactions, such as utilities and subscriptions, and switch those to a new payment method.
-Check the terms of your card’s rewards program and find out how closing the account can affect your rewards.
-If you have to, use any points, miles or cash back before closing the account.
+• Check the terms of your card’s rewards program and find out how closing the account can affect your rewards.
+To avoid losing them, you may have to use (or, if possible, transfer) your points, miles or cash back before closing the account.

 How canceling a credit card can affect your credit